Vexatos/Selene/README.md

 a *= 4 + 7  -- equates 'a = a * 4 + 7' (mind the order of operations)
 ```
 ###Wrapped tables
-You can use `$(t: table or string)` to turn a table or a string into a wrapped table or string to perform bulk data operations on them.
+You can use `$(t:table or string)` to turn a table or a string into a wrapped table or string to perform bulk data operations on them.
 If the table is a list (i.e. if every key in the table is a number valid for `ipairs`), it will automatically create a list, otherwise it will create a map.
 ```lua
 local t = {"one", "two"}
 t = $(t) -- Will create a list